 San Francisco has its share of typical evening fare: theatre and performing arts, fine dining and nightclubs, but it's often difficult to find things to do if you don't enjoy those typical after-hours pursuits or are traveling with a family.
-We stayed up late in San Francisco just to scout it out: See what we found to do for fun after dark.

 Performing Arts Tickets

 If you enjoy the symphony, dance, or theatre, check to see what's on when you're visiting and read reviews at the San Francisco Chronicle.
 For bargain tickets, head to TIX, Union Square's... same-day, half-price ticket booth as soon as they open.